 When you start collecting data about your website visitors, you need to store it in a central location.
-Each user will have a unique ID and even interaction they have on the website will be recorded and stored within the database.
+Each user will have a unique ID, and even interactions they have on the website, which the system will record and store within the database.

 A dynamic content generator